Malcolm Fraser: Role in the Dismissal

-Following a series of ministerial scandals engulfing the Whitlam Government later that year, Fraser began to instruct Coalition senators to delay the government's budget bills, with the objective of forcing an early election that he believed he would win.
+Following a series of ministerial scandals engulfing the Whitlam government later that year, Fraser began to instruct Coalition senators to delay the government's budget bills, with the objective of forcing an early election that he believed he would win.
 After several months of political deadlock, during which time the government secretly explored methods of obtaining supply funding outside the Parliament, the Governor-General, Sir John Kerr, controversially dismissed Whitlam as prime minister on 11 November 1975.

 Fraser was immediately sworn in as caretaker prime minister on the condition that he end the political deadlock and call an immediate double dissolution election.

 On 19 November 1975, shortly after the election had been called, a letter bomb was sent to Fraser, but it was intercepted and defused before it reached him.
 Similar devices were sent to the governor-general and the Premier of Queensland, Joh Bjelke-Petersen.

 Prime Minister (1975–1983)

 1975 and 1977 federal elections

 At the 1975 election, Fraser led the Liberal-Country Party Coalition to a landslide victory.
 The Coalition won 91 seats of a possible 127 in the election to gain a 55-seat majority, which remains to date the largest in Australian history.
 Fraser subsequently led the Coalition to a second victory in 1977, with only a very small decrease in their vote.
 The Liberals actually won a majority in their own right in both of these elections, something that Menzies and Holt had never achieved.
 Although Fraser thus had no need for the support of the (National) Country Party to govern, he retained the formal Coalition between the two parties.
+This is likely because the Liberals needed the Country Party's support to pass bills in the Senate, since they came up just short of majorities in their own right in both 1975 and 1977.